evcc-io/evcc.io/content/_index.en.md

 # Solar charging.
 Super simple.

-evcc optimizes sustainability when charging electric vehicles.
-It enables charging using as much self-generated power as possible.
-And best of all, it can do so in most cases without any further modification to your house's existing electrical installation.
+evcc is an energy management system with a focus on electromobility.
+The software controls your [EV charger or smart plug](./#devices).
+It communicates with your [vehicle, inverter or home storage](./#devices) to make intelligent charging decisions.
+The software is open source and community-driven.

+{{< button-cta url="https://docs.evcc.io/en/docs/installation" target="_blank" subline="Raspberry Pi, Docker and co.">}}
+Get Started
+{{</ button-cta>}}

 ---

-{{< live-telemetry >}}

----

-## What makes evcc special?

-- Charge your EV with your excess solar power
-- Use your existing systems (solar and battery inverters, wallboxes, energy meters, etc.)
-- Intuitive, clean, and responsive user interface
-- 100 % Open Source

-### Charge when the sun is shining
+## Charge when the sun is shining

 {{< split >}}
 {{< split-entry-image >}}